Video Encoders for Live Streaming – What Broadcasters Need to Know in 2021

 6. Marketing and Sales

 Online video marketing platforms like Dacast are an ideal way to develop brand awareness and increase marketing ROI.
-From product launches and live events to storytelling and capturing testimonials – live streaming and VOD are ideal for generating leads and boosting sales.
+From product launches and live events to storytelling and capturing testimonials – live streaming and VOD are ideal for generating leads and boosting sales through online video.

 7. Online Publishing